Free Dental Care on Sunday, May 22nd

 “We want to help millions of people smile every year.
 Including kids and families that might not have access to the care they need,” said Benevis HR Business Partner, Jaycee Wright.

-Goodland Dentistry & Braces is one of Texas’s leaders in Medicaid and affordable dental care for children and their families.
-Supported by Benevis, Goodland Dentistry & Braces five locations serve over 16,000 children on Medicaid annually.
-Goodland Dentistry & Braces and its doctors are committed to improving lives by providing high-quality dental care in a fun, compassionate environment.
-To learn more about Goodland Dentistry & Braces, visit www.goodlanddentistry.com
+Youth Dentistry of Macon is one of Macon’s leaders in Medicaid and affordable dental care for children and their families.
+Supported by Benevis, the Youth Dentistry of Macon serves thousands of children on Medicaid annually.
+Youth Dentistry of Macon and its doctors are committed to improving lives by providing high-quality dental care in a fun, compassionate environment.
+To learn more about Youth Dentistry of Macon, visit www.youthdentistry.com/

 About Benevis